 Doula: As I mentioned above, I met with my doula in person, and for the first time in my entire life, I feel like labor is going to be ok.
 Definitely the hardest thing I’ll ever do, but it will be ok.
 Just to know that I have someone to call as soon as things start moving, makes me feel a little more in control of the situation.
 She’s been on over 400 births, so she, too, has seen it all.
 It will be nice to have someone with us before we go to the hospital to tell us what’s normal and what’s not.
 When we actually get to the hospital, it will just be nice to have another familiar face in the room, someone who really knows me and understands what I’m going through.

-I am trying not to spend too much money on maternity clothes since I’ll only be able to wear them for a short period of time, but I do need clothes that fit, so here is what I’m loving right now.
+I am trying not to spend too much money on maternity clothes since I’ll only be able to wear them for a short period of time.
+With that said, at 24 weeks of pregnancy, I do need clothes that fit, so here is what I’m loving right now.

 Ingrid & Isabel: I was lucky to be able to wear leggings for most of my pregnancy so far.
 In the last few weeks, I’ve graduated into mostly maternity leggings.
 On some days, I still fit into my Lululemons, but I am reaching for this Ingrid & Isabel pair more often than not.
 My sister bought them for me for Christmas, but only now do I realize how grateful I am for this gift.
 They’re super comfy and quite flattering.
 I bought a casual dress from the same brand that I love too.
 Mine is striped (shocker), but it comes in multiple colors.